OutSystems/docs-support/src/release-notes/11/platform-server/platform-server.md

 The fix consists of changing the 20 minutes timeout on the entire System Component installation, to 5 minutes timeout on each module.
 (RPM-500)</li>
 <li>Fixed database error in Oracle when publishing a module whose extended configurations exceed 4000 chars.
 (RPM-539)</li>
 <li>Improved the error message shown when a module is not found while publishing a solution.
-Now the message states "Module <module-name> with version <version-number> not found" instead of "The given key was not present in the dictionary".
+Now the message states "Module &lt;module-name&gt; with version &lt;version-number&gt; not found" instead of "The given key was not present in the dictionary".
 (RPST-363)</li>
 <li>Fixed an issue in re-deploy operations that, in some situations, reused the folder of the currently running application.
 (RPST-371)</li>
 <li>Fixed database error in oracle when publishing a module whose extended configurations exceed 4000 characters.
 (RPST-926)</li>
 <li>Fixed issue in extension compilation during upgrades when the extension used deprecated internal methods.
 (RRCT-2956)</li>